Margaux7/Margaux7/README.md

 # Hi there 👋
-I'm a frontend or full stack developer.
+I'm a frontend and maybe a full stack developer.

 - 🔭 I’m currently working on [ByteDance](https://www.bytedance.com/).